isomerpages/moe-fengshanpri/_about-us/School Matters.md

 Visitors may then proceed to the General Office to inform the school staff at the front desk for their respective appointment.

 **Do note that the classroom blocks are out of bounds to all visitors**.
 Therefore, you should not be moving around the school on your own and should directly report to the General Office for assistance.

+#### No visitor parking and restricted visiting hours and delivery during dismissal

+We seek your cooperation for visitors to avoid coming into the school premises during the dismissal timing, between 1.00 pm to 1.40 pm.
+Visitors could park at the nearest public parking lots located beside school (behind HDB flat block 413 beside school).

+Vendor delivery vehicles will not be allowed to enter the school by security between 11.30am to 2.00pm, as well as after 4.00pm due to school bus/van movement for dismissal.